 Ensure you read the instruction manual that comes with your trimmer to determine the correct oil to gas ratio to use in your unit.

-Using a gas string trimmer begins by getting it started.
-In doing so, you’ll often squeeze the primer bulb, adjust the choke, press the trigger, and pull the start cord.
+Using a gas string trimmer begins by starting the motor.
+To do so, you’ll generally squeeze the primer bulb, adjust the choke, press the trigger, and pull the start cord.
 It usually takes a few pulls to get the engine going, although high-end products like the Husqvarna 128LD Gas String Trimmer tend to start a little quicker.

 You’ll also want to take the necessary safety precautions before you begin.
 Make sure you’re wearing long pants and close-toed shoes because the weeds will more or less explode while you’re cutting them.
 You could end up with scrapes or cuts on your legs and feet if you aren’t careful.
 Eye and ear protection are also highly recommended.